Census shows US is diversifying, white population shrinking

 Even before it began, the headcount was challenged by attempted political interference from the Trump administration’s failed efforts to add a citizenship question to the census form, a move that critics feared would have a chilling effect on immigrant or Hispanic participation.
 The effort was stopped by the Supreme Court.

 The information was originally supposed to be released by the end of March, but that deadline was pushed back because of delays caused by the coronavirus pandemic.

 The start of the 2020 census for most U.S. residents coincided with the spread of the virus last year, forcing the Census Bureau to delay operations and extend the count’s schedule.
 Because census data is tied to where people were on April 1, 2020, the numbers will not reflect the loss of nearly 620,000 people in the U.S. who died from COVID-19.

 On top of the pandemic, census takers in the West contended with wildfires, and those in Louisiana faced repeated hurricanes.
 Then, there were court battles over the Trump administration’s effort to end the count early that repeatedly changed the plan for concluding field operations.

-Back in April, the Census Bureau released state population totals showing how many congressional seats each state gets.
+Back in April, the Census Bureau released state population totals from the 2020 census showing how many congressional seats each state gets.